MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ### <a name="symbols"></a>Filtering on values that contain symbols

-There might be cases where field values contain the one of the following symbols:
+There might be cases where field values contain one of the following symbols:

 - &
 - (